nogicoder/farcry/README.md

 # Waypoint 38: Calculate and Order the Number of Kills and Suicides per Match

-Update the SQL query of the previous waypoint to sort the result by descending order of the number of kills.
+Update the SQL query from the previous waypoint to sort the result by descending order of the number of kills.

 For example: